nolanh3904/Checkers-Project/README.md

-This is a collaborative Checkers game project developed by a team of three members.
+This is a collaborative Checkers game project developed by two other team members and me.
 The project implements a fully functional digital version of the classic Checkers board game.
 It includes features such as player turns, piece movement, capturing mechanics, and win conditions.